 You must meet the below admissions requirements in addition to Purdue Global's general requirements.

 The Dean of the School of Business and Information Technology or a designee will determine if you may enroll.

-If you are accepted, you will be provided with an individual plan of study based on your related education and/or experience upon enrollment.
+If you are accepted, you will be provided with an individualized learning plan based on an assessment of your prior learning and/or experience upon enrollment.
 If you do not have an undergraduate or graduate degree in analytics or a related field, you may be required to complete one or more of the following courses to fulfill open elective requirements:

 - IN500 Survey of Modern Data Analytics

 - IN502 Python and R and Statistics Tools

 Accelerated Master of Science in Data Analytics

 If you are a graduate of the University's Bachelor of Science in Analytics, Bachelor of Science in Cloud Computing and Solutions, Bachelor of Science in Cybersecurity, or Bachelor of Science in Information Technology, are granted admission to the Master of Science in Data Analytics, and meet the requirements for the accelerated Master of Science in Data Analytics option, you may have up to three courses waived to matriculate into a shortened program.